Louis Attard Bowen Therapist

 Other diseases such as arthritis, calcium deposits in the tendons, weak hip muscles or a tight ITB that leads to improper posture can also cause Trochanteric Bursitis.

-As with most conditions, earlier treatment will allow a faster recovery and reduce the chance of re-occurance.
-Also, as somebody with hip pain starts to walk differently, other parts of their body (ie. back) can go out of alignment too from improper gait.
+As with most conditions, catching it early will increase the chances of a faster recovery and reduce the chance of re-occurrence.
+Also, as somebody with hip pain starts to walk differently to accommodate the pain, other parts of their body (ie. back) can go out of alignment too from improper gait.

-You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Therapy Treatment for Hip Bursitis in Geelong.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from our clients on the Review page here, or Book Online here for a Bowen Therapy Session targeting Hip Bursitis in Geelong.

 2 Comments